-Understanding the performance of your Facebook Ads
+Chapter 4: Understanding the performance of your Facebook ads

-Quickfire overview of other useful features
+Chapter 5: Quickfire overview of other useful features

 Facebook Ads Manager mobile apps

-For more Facebook advertising tools, Neil Patel has written up a great list of 11 Facebook advertising tools that’ll save you time and money.
+For more Facebook advertising tools, Neil Patel has written up a great list of 9 Facebook advertising tools that’ll save you time and money.

 Facebook’s Creative Hub

-Facebook ad specs and sizes [Fully updated for 2017]
+Facebook ad specs and sizes

-With things moving so quickly at Facebook, I believe some parts of this guide might be outdated by the time you read it (hopefully not!).
-If you spot any updates about Facebook ads since we published this post, we’ll appreciate the heads up.
+Thanks for staying with us throughout this guide!
+With things moving so quickly at Facebook, there’s a chance some of this information might be outdated by the time you read it (hopefully not!).
+If you spot anything that needs updating since we published this post, let us know.
 We are keen to keep this guide up-to-date and useful for you.